 Why Volunteering in Nature is Important for Your Mental and Physical Health

-Aside from positively impacting our environment, volunteering in nature also has tremendous benefits for your physical and mental health.
+Beyond making a positive impact on the environment, volunteering in nature also offers tremendous benefits for your physical and mental well-being.

 Here’s what you need to know: